3 Ways to Ensure Your Crawl Space is Summer-Ready

 We’ve already discussed the importance of knowing when your AC is on the fritz and when to get help; but, your HVAC system isn’t the only one that keeps your home cool.

 Crawl spaces are a popular aspect of residential architecture in Texas.
-Although they are created to provide a physical space between a moist ground and your home itself, your crawl space also protects your home from the summer heat as the ground beneath your home starts to boil.
+Although they are created to provide a physical space between the moist ground and your home itself, your crawl space also protects your home from the summer heat as the ground beneath your home starts to boil.